August 15, 2013 marked the 40th anniversary of the end of air combat missions during the Vietnam War.

 A version of this piece appeared on Memorial Day Weekend 2013 in the Geneva, New York Finger Lakes Times.

 Addendum: I wrote this piece in 2013 in honor of my mentor Major Theodore Shorack who died over South Vietnam in 1966, it was a Memorial Day piece as mentioned above.
-I have recently heard of other “last flights” — ours was the last one out of Udorn to that I can attest as I have a recording of the mission, which I donated to the current 13 TFS several years ago and most recently gave the original audio tape to the Air Force museum in Dayton.
+I have recently heard of other “last flights” — ours was the last bombing mission out of Udorn to that I can attest as I have a recording of the mission, which I donated to the current 13 TFS several years ago and most recently gave the original audio tape to the Air Force museum in Dayton.
+F4 reconnaissance flights continued from Udorn by the 14 TRS, but August 15 marked the date of the last combat bombing mission.